rishabh-11/wumpus/README.md

 # wumpus
-Path finding in wumpus world
+Path finding in wumpus world using Glucose SAT solver